Nxarrow-up-right + Angulararrow-up-right + NestJSarrow-up-right mono-repository starter with workflow automation.

 To see a diagram of the dependencies of the projects run:

-Visit the Nx Documentation to learn more.
+Visit the Nx Documentationarrow-up-right to learn more.

 Technologies Reference